ejmahler/ImageCompressor-rs/README.md

 Its algorithm is similar to jpeg's algorithm, with the same 2d DCT and quantization steps -- but while jpeg operates on 8x8 blocks, this algorithm operates on an entire color channel at once.

+It currently achieves comparable compression rates to jpeg at similar quality, although it's difficult to quantify the quality differences.

 # Building
 This project requires Rust 1.9 or later, but no other dependencies.
 Build with `cargo build --release`